SadeghHayeri/GreenTunnel/README.md

 - ⇄ Pull requests and ★ Stars are always welcome.
 - For bugs and feature requests, please create an issue.
-- Make sure your pull request has a informative title.
-You should use prefixes like ADD:, FIX:, etc at the start of the title which describe the changes followed by a one-line description of the changes.
+- Make sure your pull request has an informative title.
+You should use prefixes like `ADD:`, `FIX:`, etc at the start of the title which describes the changes followed by a one-line description of the changes.
 Example: ADD: Added a new feature to GreenTunnel
 - Commits in your fork should be informative, as well.
 Make sure you don't combine too many changes into a single commit.

 ## TODO List